 Kendrick Trevon Harris, 28, faces one count of murder, two counts each of driving under the influence of an alcoholic beverage causing injury and driving with a .08 percent blood alcohol content causing injury, and three counts of child abuse, according to a news release by the Los Angeles County District Attorney’s Office.

 The criminal complaint includes sentence-enhancing allegations that Harris caused great bodily injury to one of the children and willfully caused and permitted another child to suffer great bodily harm and death.

 The charges stem from a single-vehicle crash that occurred around 4:50 p.m.
 Tuesday, July 3, at the intersection of Avenue K and 20th Street East in Lancaster.
-Harris’ children, ages 4, 5 and 9, were in the back seat of his vehicle when it crashed into a pole at the intersection, officials said.
+Harris’ children were in the back seat of his vehicle when it crashed into a pole at the intersection, officials said.